>>> def simple_coroutine(): # (1)

 "When the iterator is another generator, the effect is the same as if the body of the subgenerator were inlined at the point of the

-statement with a value, and that value becomes the value of theyield from
+yield fromexpression.
+Furthermore, the subgenerator is allowed to execute areturnstatement with a value, and that value becomes the value of theyield fromexpression."[8]

 Those soothing words are no longer part of the PEP—because they don’t cover all the corner cases.
 But they are OK as a first approximation.